satori-com/tcpkali/README.md

       --listen-mode=<mode>        What to do upon client connect, where <mode> is:
                    "silent"       Do not send data, ignore received data (default) "active"       Actively send messages
-      -w, --workers <N>           Number of parallel threads to use -T, --duration <T=10s>      Load test for the specified amount of time
+      -T, --duration <T=10s>      Load test for the specified amount of time

       -e, --unescape-message-args Unescape the message data arguments